Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - guten_log_rarity_all_no_cut.train
 - theory different sorts that result in senteces that are similar in diffrerent ways being close together might be combinable

+cbt-log-rarity-no-cut:
+- trying log rarity rather than log rarity all on cbt, as cbt mostly performsa better with rarity than rarity all, and cbt didn;t perform well with log rarity all

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh